-TYPO3 never stores passwords in plain text in the database and updates stored frontend and backend user password hashes to the latest configured hash algorithm upon user login.
+TYPO3 never stores passwords in plain text in the database.
+If the latest configured hash algorithm has been changed, TYPO3 will update the stored frontend and backend user password hashes upon user login.

-TYPO3 uses modern hash algorithms suitable for the given PHP platform, the default since TYPO3 core version v9 is Argon2i.
+TYPO3 uses modern hash algorithms suitable for the given PHP platform, the default being Argon2i since the release of TYPO3 core version 9.

-This section is for administrators and users who want to know more about TYPO3 password hashing, have a basic understanding of the hashing algorithms and configuration in TYPO3.
+This section is for administrators and users who want to know more about TYPO3 password hashing and have a basic understanding of hashing algorithms and configuration in TYPO3.

 The most well-known hash algorithm is MD5.
-Basic hash algorithms and especially MD5 have drawbacks tough: First, if you find some other string that resolves to the same hash, you are screwed (that’s called a collision).
+Basic hash algorithms and especially MD5 have drawbacks though: First, if you find some other string that resolves to the same hash, you’re screwed (that’s called a collision).
 An attacker could login with a password that is not identical to “your” password, but still matches the calculated hash.
 And second, if an attacker just calculates a huge list of all possible passwords with their matching hashes (this is called a rainbow table) and puts them into a database to compare any given hash with, it can easily look up plain text passwords for given hashes.
 A simple MD5 hash is susceptible to both of these attack vectors and thus deemed insecure.
 MD5 rainbow tables for casual passwords can be found online and MD5 collision creation can be done without too many issues.
-In short: MD5 is not a good idea to secure user passwords.
+In short: MD5 is not a suitable hashing algorithm for securing user passwords.

 - the requested user is looked up in the database,